Tener/haskore-guide/doc/wow_1.markdown

 	   serial, parallel :: Temporal.C a => [medium a] -> medium a
 	   serial1, parallel1 :: [medium a] -> medium a

-Remember in Melody, there's a `prim` function that construct Music.T note ?
+Remember in Melody, there's a usage of `prim` function that construct Music.T note ?

 in Melody